Who may participate?

 When does registration open and close?

-We usually open online registration the middle of August and close it in the middle of March after the third session begins.
+We usually open online registration the middle of August and close it in March after the last session begins.

 Lectures are given in Wilson Hall (GPS: 41°50’19.6″N+88°15’40.3″W).
 The conference room is usually One West, but this might change depending on the specific events going on at Fermilab each Saturday.
 We’ll let you know in advance if the room changes.